BDen32/Milestone-Project-1/README.md

 ![Image showing the newsletter sign up button](assets/images/button.png)

 When clicked, a modal pop up opens which contains a form to input first name, last name and email address.
 The form is responsive to screen size.
-It also will not let the information eb submitted if there are any empty areas or if the email is not correct.
+It also will not let the information be submitted if there are any empty areas or if the email is not correct.

 ![Image showing the newsletter sign up modal form](assets/images/modal.png)